inkcubus/stag/README.md

 For example, almost all applications generate a `PICT0001.XMP` sidedcar file for an image file that's named `PICT0001.JPG`.

 Darktable however generates a sidecar file in the form `PICT0001.JPG.XMP`.
 Which of course is more logical, but can cause problems when exchanging image metadata with other programs.
+To add insult to injury, darktable is able to read metadata in the form of `PICT0001.xmp` but has the habit of writing a new metadata file of its own when importing from such files.

+So to stay clear of any source of chaos, it's highly recommended to check the "use darktable-compatible filenames" checkbox when working with darktable.

 ## FAQ